Every time I stopped drinking, I thought life would instantly feel better.

 1. Don’t Panic

-First and foremost, don’t take this dullness as a sign that you’re failing.
-This isn’t the new “forever you.”
-This is just the middle part—the brain-reset zone.
-It’s awkward, but it’s healing.
+This dullness isn’t a sign you’re failing.
+It’s not the new “forever you.”
+It’s just the middle part: the brain reset zone.
+It’s awkward, but it’s part of healing.

 2. Keep Showing Up to Life